KenzorezGaming/nextgenai/README.md

-# nextgenai
+# NextGenAI
-AI buatan kenzie dikaa
+powered by openai